Jonny-Ringo/Eth-gas-price-ext-chrome/README.md

 1.Download this FUll repo into a local folder on your PC.

-2.Sign-in to etherscan(or create a profiel, it takes seconds).
+2.Sign-in to etherscan(or create a profile, it takes seconds).

 3.On your profile page, create a free API key.